Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations

 Another important question left open by this work is that of deciding the ultimate limits on Helmholtz free-energy estimation for quantum systems.
-At present, our work provides a worst-case asymptotic advantage over the results of~\cite{simon2024improved}, but this does not imply that the improvements that we have observed have led to the ultimate limits of free-energy estimation using thermodynamic integration.
-Other improvements over exact computation of entropy differences~\cite{simon2024improved} may be attainable using Metropolis-Hastings ideas for thermalization~\cite{metropolis1949monte,metropolis1953equation, hastings1970monte} to approximately calculate free energies.
-It is our hope that future work will continue to make progress improving the speed, accuracy, and range of applicability of methods for estimating both Gibbs and Helmholtz free energy differences across a wide range of physical systems.
+At present, our work provides a worst-case asymptotic advantage over the results of Ref.~\cite{simon2024improved}, but this does not imply that the improvements that we have observed have led to the ultimate limits of free-energy estimation using thermodynamic integration.
+While we do not expect the dependency of precision $\varepsilon$ and spectral gap $\gamma$ to be improved due to fundamental limits---except when further structure of the problem can be assumed, the dependency on the particle number may be improved via improved representations and quantum algorithmic subroutines.
+In addition, a large runtime dependency on the particle number can be provided if the ground state preparation can be decoupled somehow from the time evolution, as repeated ground state preparations are the main bottleneck of our algorithm.
+Further, other improvements over exact computation of entropy differences~\cite{simon2024improved} may be attainable using Metropolis-Hastings ideas for thermalization~\cite{metropolis1949monte,metropolis1953equation, hastings1970monte} to approximately calculate free energies.
+We hope that future work will continue to make progress in improving the speed, accuracy, and range of applicability of methods for estimating both Gibbs and Helmholtz free energy differences across a wide range of physical systems.